nikolasbasler/BPhage/README.md

         - Predicted functions at: `output/annotation/phold_compare_bphage_and_others`
         - Additional files in this output folder with the original, long contig names: `output/annotation/phold_compare_bphage_and_others/*_long_names.*`
         - Ciros plots of all contigs, except a few very short ones that crashed `phold plot`: `output/annotation/plots_phold_compare_bphage_and_others` (using original, long contig names).
-- `kegg_prepare.slrm`: Extract all "moron" gene sequences
+- `kegg_prepare.slrm`: Extract all "moron" gene sequences.
     - Requires: Phold output: `output/core_contig_refinement/phold_compare_bphage_and_others/phold_aa_long_names.fasta`.
 Also from refined contigs: `output/core_contig_refinement/extended_contigs_phold/phold_aa_long_names.fasta`
     - Output: Gene sequences of "moron" genes: `output/kegg/moron.CDSs.fasta`.
 Use this to do a GhostKOALA search at the KEGG website (https://www.kegg.jp/ghostkoala/).
 The output has to be downloaded and turned into a useable format.
 As this is quite a manual work, the result of this process is at `data/kegg_mapping.tsv`

 ### Taxonomic classification
 Only the first script (vConTACT3) can be run with the test dataset.
 If you are running the test dataset, please skip ahead to [Lifestyle predictions](#lifestyle-predictions) after that.

-- `vcontact3_clustering_with_inphared.slrm`: vConTACT3.
+- `vcontact3_clustering_with_inphared.slrm`: Taxonomic classification of all genomes with vConTACT3.
 If you run the test dataset, I strongly recommend to skip this script and run `vcontact3_clustering_with_inphared_TEST_DATA.slrm` instead.
 It leaves out the INPHARED dataset and therefore runs much faster.
     - Requires:
         - Phage, picobirna and unclassified bphage contigs: `output/bphage_ALL_1kb_phages.fasta.gz`, `bphage_ALL_1kb_picobirna.fasta.gz`, `bphage_ALL_1kb_unclassified_viruses.fasta.gz`
         - INPHARED dataset: `$intermediate/additional_datasets/inphared_3Apr2024_genomes_excluding_refseq.fa.gz`